Graduate Students/Post-docs Teaching in Higher Education Conference: Empowering the Next Generation of Educators

 Cost: This is a free virtual event.
 Registration required.
 Register below by filling out the form.

-We are excited to announce the inaugural Graduate/Post-doc Students Teaching in Higher Education Conference: Empowering the Next Generation of Educators, a unique virtual gathering dedicated to graduate students and postdoctoral scholars who are actively engaged in teaching within higher education, either as sessionals/adjuncts, teaching assistants (TAs), or other teaching-type of positions.
+We are excited to announce the inaugural Graduate Students/Post-docs Teaching in Higher Education Conference: Empowering the Next Generation of Educators, a unique virtual gathering dedicated to graduate students and postdoctoral scholars who are actively engaged in teaching within higher education, either as sessionals/adjuncts, teaching assistants (TAs), or other teaching-type of positions.

-This conference provides a platform for early career educators to share innovative teaching practices, explore new pedagogical strategies, and network with peers invested in improving teaching and supporting student learning.
+This conference provides a platform for emerging and early career educators to share innovative teaching practices, explore new pedagogical strategies, and network with peers invested in improving teaching and supporting student learning.
 The sessions are organized so that you can engage with topics necessary to fulfill your role as a TA and/or instructor in higher education.
-It is designed to help you develop and improve your teaching skills and a great opportunity to connect and share your ideas and experiences with other graduate/post-doc students.
+It is designed to help you develop and improve your teaching skills and a great opportunity to connect and share your ideas and experiences with other graduate students/post-docs.

 A wide range of topics related to teaching and learning in higher education will be shared, including but not limited to: